Jump ahead to:

 What I didn’t like about the Sonos Beam 2

 The bass on the Sonos Gen 2 is not that good.
-If fact I could not feel or hear much bass when listening to it.
-If you wanted to add a subwoofer for that deep bass you will have to pay around £669 ($844.95) if you add that to the price of the Sonos Beam 2, which is currently £449 ($499) you are paying a lot for very little.
+In fact I could not feel or hear much bass when listening to it.
+If you wanted to add a subwoofer for that deep bass you would have to pay around £669 ($844.95) if you add that to the price of the Sonos Beam 2, which is currently £449 ($499) you are paying a lot for very little.

 Though it was advertised as Dolby Atmos I didn’t get the feeling of height that I was expecting or hoping for.

 I also looked at the LG SN7CY ((W98xH18.9xD16.8 cm) and the LG QP5 Éclair (W30xH6xD13cm) I am very careful not to use the term All in One Soundbar as the LG QPS Éclair also comes with a subwoofer.